Nginx Ingress Integrator

 Inspect the ingress configuration

-To inspect the ingress configuration that has been created as a result of these actions, run the following:
+To inspect the ingress configuration that has been created as a result of these steps, run the following:

 juju run-action nginx-ingress-integrator/0 --wait describe-ingresses